aphalo/ggpp/README.md

 ## Purpose

-Package ‘**ggpp**’ provides a set of building blocks that extend the Grammar of Graphics implemented in package ‘ggplot2’ (&gt;= 3.0.0).
+Package ‘**ggpp**’ provides a set of building blocks that extend the Grammar of Graphics implemented in package ‘ggplot2’ (>= 3.0.0).
 New geoms support insets in plots, marginal marks and the use of native plot coordinates (npc).
 Position functions implement new approaches to nudging usable with any geometry, but especially useful together with